CALL FOR PAPERS

 Workshop (a 60-minute session offering practical ideas for communities).

-Cultural/artistic event (a 60-minute cultural/artistic session led by the submitter – e.g., music, story-telling, poetry, etc.).
+Cultural/artistic event (a 60-minute cultural/artistic session led by the submitter – e.g., music, storytelling, poetry, etc.).

 Interactive event (a 60-minute session moderated by the submitter promoting audience participation – e.g., yoga, casual conversation, thematic discussion).